-The project, known as the "Woodsreef Mine Major Rehabilitation Project", broadly consists of a series of demolition and friable and bonded asbestos removal works, including demolition of the existing mill building, office building, product silos and remaining infrastructure.
+The Woodsreef Mine Major Rehabilitation Project broadly consisted of a series of demolition and asbestos removal works, including demolition of the existing mill building, office building, product silos and remaining infrastructure.
+As the project progressed, five individual reports were prepared that ultimately provided information to guide the project or feed into this long term health risk assessment.
+These preceding reports were the following: